DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-personal-statement.md

 When writing your personal statement you should make sure you check your spelling and grammar in your application.
 You want to make the best possible impression.

 You can use ChatGPT or other artificial intelligence (AI) tools to help you write your personal statement.
-You should rely on it to write your entire statement because:
+You should not rely on it to write your entire statement because:

 * AI tools use bland language and will not be able to give details about you as a person and is likely to result in your application being unsuccessful